-Although the concept of public sociology might run counter to it being confined to the purely academic, we must acknowledge that the institutionalization of a public sociology will require it to engage with the academic structure.
+Although the concept of public sociology resists being confined to the purely academic, we must acknowledge that the institutionalization of public sociology will require an active engagement with academia.

-What we have listed here are academic resources that we believe are open to the practice of public sociology, and provide professional spaces to “legitimize” such work and allow public sociology to be carried out.
+What we have listed here are academic resources that we believe are open to the practice of public sociology, and provide professional spaces to “legitimize” such work and allow public sociology to be cultivated.

 Additionally, the Social Science Research Council has a series entitled “Academia & the Public Sphere,” featuring essays from prominent scholars across the disciplines on the intersection of academic work and issues of the public sphere.

 Likewise, the International Sociological Association’s Social Justice and Democratization Space has posted articles discussing “Public Sociology” from outside the United States.

 “Turning a Paper into a Publishable/Published Manuscript”: a handout prepared by Shannon Davis (GMU) as part of a graduate student workshop held in Fall 2010.